One of the most frequent questions I get from friends and colleagues is:

 How long will willpower last?

 All the good things you have in your life need constant attention.
-As with exercising so with willpower you have to make it a part of your lifestyle.
+As with exercising, so with willpower, you must make it a part of your lifestyle.

 The good news is that as you increase willpower, your default mode keeps it going for you.
 If you don’t quit doing the things that require willpower, then you will maintain your willpower level.

 If you want more willpower, do more demanding tasks.

 Increase the load of your willpower exercises.

 Whatever you do, don’t fall back to your old self.
 Then your willpower muscle will deteriorate, and you have to build it up again.